RecordEvolution/ReswarmOS/reswarmify/README.md

 ### Setup.sh

-Upload the updated `setup.sh` file to the `reswarmos/reswarmify` directory on the Record Evolution cloud.
+Upload the updated `setup.sh` file to the `reswarmos/reswarmify` directory on the IronFlock cloud.